tommason14/mccg/python_tutorial.md

 then adds the number into
 the line and appends the new line to the `new_coords` list.

-The code can be re-written using functions, defining a function using the `def` keyword.
-Comments can be added to each function definition using triple quotes, called a docstring:
+The code above can be re-written using functions, defining a function using the `def` keyword.
+Comments can be added to each function definition using triple quotes, called a docstring.

 ```python